%NOTIN% Operator in R

 There is no such %notin% (not in) operator in R however, you can negate the %in% operator to get the desired result.
-And again you can’t use !%in% operator directly, instead you have to negate the entire result of the %in% expression by putting in parentheses and negating the entire statement.
+And again you can’t use the !%in% operator directly, instead, you have to negate the entire result of the %in% expression by putting in parentheses and negating the entire statement.

 To make it easy you can also create the %notin% in R by assigning the Negate('%in%') operator.
 I will explain these below with examples and cover how to select all columns of a DataFrame excluding some columns or select elements of Vector by excluding some elements.

-2. Using %notin% in R with Vector
+Using %notin% in R with Vector

-By negating (!) the %in% operator in R we can check if the value does not exist in a vector or values of the first vector are not present in the second vector and get a logical vector indicating if there is a match or not for its left operand.
+In R, the %in% operator is commonly used to check if values exist in a vector.
+However, you can negate this operator by adding the negation operator (!%in%) to check if values do not exist in a vector or if the values of the first vector are not present in the second vector.
+This results in a logical vector indicating if there is a match or not for each element of the left operand.

-2.1 Using NOT (!) %in% Operator
+Using NOT (!) %in% Operator

 # Check value noin a Vector